fyang3/6s898-blogpost-project/_posts/2021-12-05-coreference-resolution-for-literary-texts.md

 As coreference resolution is a long-standing traditional task, there has been a surge of rule-based, linguistic-driven, and neural-network-based approaches. [[Lee et al., 2017]](#Lee) has summarized the popular model approaches as follows:

-1. Mention-pair classifiers
+* Mention-pair classifiers

 Being the most intuitive yet inefficient model type, mention-pair classifiers iterate over all possible pairs of mentions (where a `mention' is defined as a reference to an entity) and train a binary classifier on each pair to predict whether or not the mentions in that pair are coreferent.
-Then define some thresholding criterion to turn these yes-no coreference pairs into a cluster of mentions for each entity. {https://web.stanford.edu/class/archive/cs/cs224n/cs224n.
-1162/handouts/cs224n-lecture11-coreference.pdf}
+Then define some thresholding criterion to turn these yes-no coreference pairs into a cluster of mentions for each entity.

-2. Entity-level models
+* Entity-level models

 Entity-level models, also called cluster-based models, incorporate features defined over clusters of entities as opposed to just mention pairs when making decisions regarding coreference scores.
 In [[Clark and Manning, 2016]](#ClarkandManning), the authors proposed a neural network approach with dense vector representations over pairs of coreference clusters for model training.

-3. Mention-ranking models
+* Mention-ranking models

 The mention-pair method only indirectly solves the coreference resolution task.
 Note that we want clusters for each entity, not coreferent pairs, and it is unclear what is the best way to merge these pairs into clusters.
-Furthermore, the mention-pair technique allows for incompatible mentions in the same cluster: a female entity could be coreferent with `he' in one pair and coreferent with `she' in another pair, so the gender of the cluster would be ambiguous.
-The mention-ranking approach helps prevent this problem by ranking the possible antecedents and choosing just one antecedent for a given mention {https://galhever.medium.com/a-review-to-co-reference-resolution-models-f44b4360a00}
+Furthermore, the mention-pair technique allows for incompatible mentions in the same cluster: a female entity could be coreferent with "he" in one pair and coreferent with "she" in another pair, so the gender of the cluster would be ambiguous.
+The mention-ranking approach helps prevent this problem by ranking the possible antecedents and choosing just one antecedent for a given mention.

 ### End-to-end Neural Coreference Resolution